 WHAT IS SYNDICATE?

-By transforming the model of the academic journal—which continues to be conceived in terms of quarterly print editions focused on essays and brief book reviews—and re-conceiving it in the more personal and comprehensive terms of digital and social media, Syndicate provides a new forum for theological discourse.
+By transforming the model of the academic journal—which continues to be conceived in terms of quarterly print editions focused on essays and brief book reviews—and re-conceiving it in the more personal and comprehensive terms of digital and social media, Syndicate provides a new forum for academic discourse.
 Modeled upon conference symposia, these dialogues focus on particular books and provide substantial critical engagement from a group of scholars whose interest intersect upon the book being featured.
 These forums are intended to provide significant attention and space for ongoing dialogue between these participants, and ultimately the theological guild at large.
-We hope that the conversations of Syndicate will serve to revive the original aim of theological publication, which was to promote the common cause of theological study within the nexus of robust discourse while at the same time drawing critical attention to important publications in theology.
+We hope that the conversations of Syndicate will serve to revive the original aim of theological publication, which was to promote the common cause of the humanities within the nexus of robust discourse while at the same time drawing critical attention to significant and recent publications.

 Christian Amondson